Miaosheng1/EDUS/README.md

 Our project page can be seen [here](https://xdimlab.github.io/EDUS/).
 <img src="./docs/teaser.png" height="200">
 ## :book: Datasets
 We evaluate our model on [KITTI-360](http://www.cvlibs.net/datasets/kitti-360/) and [Waymo](https://waymo.com/open/download/).
 Here we show the structure of a test dataset as follow.
-We provide the preprocessed data for inference on KITTI-360, which contains 5 validation scenes.
-We exploit the `Metric3d` for metric depth predictions and `HRNet` for sky mask segmentation.

 You can download validation data directly from 🤗 [Hugging Face](https://huggingface.co/datasets/cookiemiao/EDUS_infer_dataset/tree/main).
+* We provide the preprocessed data for inference on KITTI-360, which contains 5 validation scenes.
+* We exploit the [Metric3d](https://github.com/YvanYin/Metric3D/tree/main) for metric depth predictions and [hierarchical-multi-scale-attention](https://github.com/segcv/hierarchical-multi-scale-attention) for sky mask segmentation.
+* We pre-voxelize the accmulated global pointcloud `xxx.ply` to numpy array in `voxel` folder.
+We set voxel size `[0.2m,0.2m,0.2m]` as described in the main paper.

 The dataset should have a structure as follows:
 ```